chuanconggao/PrefixSpan-py/README.md

 - You can limit the length of mined patterns.
 Note that setting maximum pattern length properly can significantly speedup the algorithm.

-- Custom key function and custom filter function can be applied.
+- Custom key function, custom filter function, and custom callback function can be applied.

 ## Installation